CamelotVG/smile-widget-code-challenge-2019/README.md

     * `"productCode"`
     * `"date"`
     * `"giftCardCode"`
-* Create a pull request with your changes.
+* Make all of your changes in a new feature branch and submit a pull request to _your own forked repo_.

 ### Additional Information
 * Please use Django Rest Framework or a Python HTTP framework of your choice to create the endpoint.